Skip to main content

 Handling of applications for renewals

-We understand that some studies requested for the EU renewal process may not have been completed prior to the end of June 2022.
-We expect submissions for renewal to include complete dataset for the characterisation of the smoke flavouring primary product, exposure data and genotoxicity data.
-In addition, the dossier must contain a statement from the applicant detailing why the NAMs, EOGRTs or the alternative toxicological studies are not included and a declaration that the studies have been commissioned.
-Please indicate clearly in your submission what studies are ongoing and will be submitted at a later date.
+Some studies requested for the GB renewal process had not been completed by the end of June 2022, due to factors beyond the applicants' control.
+Therefore we accepted submissions for renewal if they included a complete dataset for the characterisation of the smoke flavouring primary product, exposure data and genotoxicity data.
+In addition, the dossier had to contain a statement from the applicant detailing why the NAMs, EOGRTs or the alternative toxicological studies were not included and a declaration that the studies had been commissioned.

 Ongoing applications